AmaraAurantium/mnemosyne/README.md

 # mnemosyne
-To record, to remind
+## To record, to remind
 hello!
-this is a reminder app
+this is a reminder app <br>
+1. First item
+2. Second item
+3. Third item